HOW WE ARE FUNDED

 The London-based Institute is housed in 11 Charles Street.
 The building and its core staff are provided by the generosity of our founders through the Legatum Foundation.
 Legatum as a firm was established with the express purpose of investing in philanthropic ventures and exploring and promoting transformational ideas.

-- The End Fund which aims to control and eliminate the most prevalent neglected diseases among the world's poorest and most vulnerable people by 2020.
-It has treated 50 million people in the developing world for parasitic worm infection and cured conditions that are simple in treatment but devastating if untreated.
+- The End Fund — which aims to control and eliminate the most prevalent neglected diseases among the world's poorest and most vulnerable people by 2020.
+In the Fund's first five years, it successfully treated more than 140 million men, women and children with over 331 million treatments, and cured conditions that are simple in treatment but devastating if untreated.

-- The Legatum Center for Development and Entrepreneurship at MIT which is a community hub for those who seek to accelerate social and economic progress through innovation-driven entrepreneurship, or IDE.
-The Center was founded in order to demonstrate the power of entrepreneurship to catalyse transformation in society and to improve global wellbeing especially in emerging markets
+- The Legatum Center for Development and Entrepreneurship at MIT — which provides a community hub for students, alumni and faculty who seek to accelerate social and economic progress through innovation-driven entrepreneurship.
+The Center was established by the Legatum Foundation in 2007 in order to demonstrate the power of entrepreneurship to catalyse transformation in society and to improve global wellbeing.

 The Legatum Institute provides the thought leadership for policies that can transform lives for individuals, communities and nations on their journey from poverty to prosperity and we remain grateful for the support we have from the Legatum Foundation to make this possible.